Hepatobiliary Cancer Treatment

 Radiation therapy, also known as radiotherapy, involves the precise application of radiation for a safe and effective way to treat cancer.

-• Radiation oncologists, specialists in cancer treatment, employ radiation therapy with objectives that include curing cancer, controlling its growth, or alleviating associated symptoms like pain.
+• Cancer doctors, or radiation oncologists are specialists in cancer treatment that employ radiation therapy with objectives which include curing cancer, controlling its growth, or alleviating associated symptoms like pain.

 • Radiation therapy targets cancer cells, impairing their ability to reproduce.
 As these cells perish, the body naturally expels them.